When the hero has just killed someone, often in a gruesome manner, they do a Bond One-Liner.

 *after killing a gang member at the A-bomb nightclub* "I'm not much of a dancer, but neither is this one now."

 The James Bond games are naturally full of these.
-One, in Double Agent, if you choose to push The Jackal off instead of shooting her to death, M calls asking what happened.
+One, in Agent Under Fire, if you choose to push The Jackal off instead of shooting her to death, M calls asking what happened.
 Bond's response?
 "She's fallen for me."

 (after blowing up a pipeline or other large structure) "Don't take it personally.
 It was a design problem.
 That's all." (after blowing the hell out of a satellite broadcast facility and free-falling to the ground) "And that concludes our broadcast day." (after completing any settlement by blowing stuff up or collecting pickups) "It's a tough job...
 But someone's gotta do it." (blowing up a statue that the villain erected to himself) "Ouch!
 That's gonna hurt the big man's ego!"